Sherman W. Tribbitt: Professional and political career

 Following World War II, he and his father-in-law operated the Odessa Supply Company in Odessa, Delaware, where they lived.

 In 1956, Tribbitt was elected to the first of four terms in the Delaware House of Representatives, where he served from 1957 to 1964.
 He was Speaker from 1959 to 1964.
 Tribbitt prevailed in a difficult convention contest for the nomination and was elected lieutenant governor of Delaware in 1964, defeating William T. Best, a State Representative from Rehoboth Beach.
-He served from January 19, 1965 to January 21, 1969.
+He served from January 19, 1965, to January 21, 1969.
 Surprised to find Governor Charles L. Terry Jr. wanted to serve two terms, Tribbitt had no choice but to run for a second term himself.
 Like Terry, he was narrowly defeated in the 1968 Republican landslide by Eugene Bookhammer, a State Senator from Lewes.

 Governor of Delaware

 Patiently planning a political recovery, Tribbitt was elected again to the Delaware House of Representatives in 1970 and was immediately elected minority leader for the 1971–72 session.
-When Governor Russell W. Peterson stumbled over the state's finances, Tribbitt had another opportunity for the governorship and was elected governor in 1972, defeating Peterson.
+When Governor Russell W. Peterson stumbled over the state's finances, Tribbitt had another opportunity for the governorship and was elected governor in 1972, defeating Peterson by 7,691 votes.

 Tribbitt nearly made an appointment to the U.S. Senate.
-Future president Joe Biden was elected to the Senate in same year Tribbitt was elected.
-On December 18, 1972, Biden’s wife and daughter died in car crash which injured Biden’s sons.
+Future president Joe Biden was elected to the Senate in The same year Tribbitt was elected.
+On December 18, 1972, Biden's wife and daughter died in a car crash which injured Biden's sons.
 Biden contemplating on resigning his Senate seat, but decided to stay in the Senate up until his election as vice president 36 years later.

 Tribbitt inherited the same state financial picture that forced his predecessor from office.
 In this time of high inflation there was constant pressure to raise salaries, particularly for teachers.
 Delaware's income tax rates were already among the highest in the nation and the solution was not obvious.
 There was an effort to levy a large tax on the one oil refinery in the state, but that was derailed when the owner, J. Paul Getty, threatened to close it.
 The union workers there opposed the legislation out of fear for their jobs.
 But the most serious financial crises involved the near-collapse of the Farmers' Bank of Delaware.
 It was the state's official bank, where all its funds were kept, and where many private investors had their life savings.
 The whole last year of Tribbitt's administration was spent trying to rectify the situation.
 Eventually the Federal Deposit Insurance Corporation (FDIC) agreed to make a large investment in the bank and buy many of its loans, but the state had to invest many millions as well.
 In 1981, under the next administration, the bank was sold.